fusorjs/dom/README.md

 # @fusorjs/dom

-Fusor declaratively manages DOM.
+Fusor declaratively manages the DOM.

 Fusor is a simple, flexible, standard-compliant, and performant library.

-> It fuses DOM Elements.
+> It fuses the DOM Elements.

 ## Example